nickboucher/exif-sidecar/README.md

 pip install .
 ```

-In addition, this tool requires the `exiftool` command line utility to be installed on your system.
+In addition, this tool requires the `exiftool` command line utility to be installed on your system (>=13.10).
 You can download it from the [ExifTool website](https://exiftool.org/).

 Once installed, you can run the tool using the `xmptool` command.